Grand Rapids

 Water Plant Efficiency and Self-Generation

-The water utility has set a goal to reduce electricity consumption for water filtration and distribution system by 5% as compared to FY2018 by FY2021.
-In addition, the water filtration plant and wastewater treatment plant both have ESCO agreements for the reduction of energy in their operations.
+The water filtration plant and wastewater treatment plant both have ESCO agreements for the reduction of energy in their operations.
 The water utility participates in Consumers Energy’s demand response program, while the wastewater utility utilizes energy programs and rebates by the utility.
 Both the water and wastewater utilities also participate in the Consumers Energy Business Energy Efficiency Program (CEBEEP), which offers dedicated focus to the Municipal Water and Wastewater sector through the Industrial Energy Program (IEP).
 The water treatment ESCO for the Lake Michigan Filtration Plant (LMFP) is projected to save 676,215 kWh a year and 223,787 cubic feet (CCF) a year with a savings of about $191,427.
 The wastewater department is a member of the DOE Better Buildings program and has a goal to 25% reduction in energy intensity.

-The City of Grand Rapids is implementing a biodigester project with Combined Heat and Power units that will offset 65% of the total electricity purchases from the utility company.
+The City of Grand Rapids installed biodigester project with Combined Heat and Power units that will offset 65% of the total electricity purchases from the utility company.
+This unit is operational as of 2022.

 Climate Mitigation Goal